molgenis/VaSeBuilder/docs/parameters.md

 # VaSeBuilder Parameters

 ## Global parameters
-These parameters are always required indepent of the selected output mode.

 ### General parameters
 * __[-m / --output-mode] Selected output mode:_ This option allows users to select which output mode VaSeBuilder should be run in.
 The output mode can be specified with a single letter with A (A-mode), D (D-mode), P (P-mode) and V (V-mode) as accepted values.
 Note that D-mode has not yet been implemented.